scottalmond/EscapeRoom/resources/DESIGN.md

 - Implementation [TIER 3] [Software]: Hitting an asteroid degrades player health in three stages.
 On the first hit, the edges of the Wall monitor screen glow red then fade.
 On the second hit, the edge of the screen turns and remains red; the Helm monitor replaces the map with static.
 The third hit triggers player death.
 Upon player death the pod is reverted back to the start of the hyperspace map and briefly flashes to indicate a new life.
 On a new life the Helm computer is reverted back to a map display.
 	- Implementation [TIER 3] [Software]: Upon the player returning to the starting point, the map will revert to the initial conditions.
 This includes asteroid placement and obstacle pods that move during play.

+- Implementation [TIER 3] [Software]: If the game proves too easy, the pod will travel through hyperspace faster (~20%) when near the goal.

+- Implementation [TIER 3] [Software]: If the game proves too difficult, the pod will trigger checkpoints during play and will restart from these points, rather than the start, upon player death.

 ### Hyperspace Map

-- Implementation [TIER 3] [Software]: The Hyperspace map will be laid out like a subway map with thick monochromatic lines mapped to a rectilinar coordinate system representing the Hyperspace lanes.
+- Implementation [TIER 3] [Software]: The Hyperspace map will be laid out like a subway map with thick monochromatic lines mapped to a rectilinear coordinate system representing the Hyperspace lanes.

 - Implementation [TIER 3] [Software]: The start and end points are represented by squares.
 The character is represented by a triangle that moves as the pod progresses through the map.

-- Implementation [TIER 3] [Software]: Branch nodes are reprsented by circles.
+- Implementation [TIER 3] [Software]: Branch nodes are represented by circles.
 The left branch node is represented by a brief blue strip down the center of the lane line.
 The right branch node will have an orange line down the center.
 The color code lines up with the branch Hyperspace ring on the screen which will have a faint inner glow of blue for the left branch and a faint inner glow of orange for the right path.

 - Implementation [TIER 3] [Software]: The navigator will only have a view of the map and will be responsible for conveying to the team which branches to take.
 The rest of the team will have access to the pod controls and will be responsible for navigating the pod around obstacles and toward the proper branches.

 - Implementation [TIER 3] [Software]: Non-playable pods, that act as obstacles moving against the flow, are represented by upside down triangles that appear out of instant-death nodes and disappear into instant-death nodes.
 These pods will appear on the main monitor as pods moving in the opposite direction to the player, risking a head-on collision.

+To address questions and coding considerations about how NPC pods will get around large obstacles, there won't be any.
+This is thematically appropriate for paths that may see more hyperspace traffic.
-- Implementation [TIER 3] [Software]: In sections of the map that will have non-playable pods travelling along them, no large asteroids will appear.
+- Implementation [TIER 3] [Software]: In sections of the map that will have non-playable pods traveling along them, no large asteroids will appear.

 - Implementation [TIER 3] [Software]: Wormholes are represented by a termination of a Hyperspace line with a 'T'.
 When entering a 'T', the pod will be transported to the 'T' of the same color with a triangle pointing to it.
 There may be multiple entry wormhole entrances, but only one exit wormhole.

 - Implementation [TIER 3] [Software]: Dead ends are represented by instant death nodes.
 On the map these appear as 'X's.
 When approaching an instant death node the Wall monitor will display *TBD* to indicate player death.
-During play testing a "Pod Distroyed" message will appear briefly on screen before returning the player to the start point.
+During play testing a "Pod Destroyed" message will appear briefly on screen before returning the player to the start point.

-- Impelemntation [TIER 3] [Software]: A short cut will be available for players who recognize the wormhole dynamic and also surmise that it is possible to travel backward along the same stretch of map.
+- Implementation [TIER 3] [Software]: A short cut will be available for players who recognize the wormhole dynamic and also surmise that it is possible to travel backward along the same stretch of map.
 Using a series of nodes connected in a circle it is possible for the pod to travel down a Hyperspace lane in the opposite direction and access lanes otherwise not accessible.

 - Implementation [TIER 3] [Software]: An infinite loop will be available for players to travel down.
 Entering the same wormhole multiple times does not change the outcome.
 This map element also serves as map clutter to obfuscate a clear path to the finish.

-- Implementation [TIER 3] [Software]: There is the oppotuity to add background elements to the map.
+- Implementation [TIER 3] [Software]: There is the opportunity to add background elements to the map.
 In typical subway maps these typically flag large bodies of water or rivers.
 In a Hyperspace map this may be more thematically represented by rectilinear galaxies.

 ## Proctor Computer

 - Requirement [TIER 1] [Software] [Management]: The Proctor computer shall emit signal(s) over Ethernet to prompt the Wall and Helm computers out of idle standby and begin the countdown timer.

-- Requirement [TIER 1] [Software] [Management]: The time to complete the room shall be adjustable and have a nominal value of 65 mintues.
+- Requirement [TIER 1] [Software] [Management]: The time to complete the room shall be adjustable and have a nominal value of 65 minutes.

 - Requirement [TIER 2] [Software] [Management]: The Proctor computer shall have the capability to change the remaining time to complete the room.